WHAT IS GROUP FITNESS?

 For example, any group fitness class with a focus on core training is likely not ideal for a newcomer since it will require some already existing midsection muscle development to truly obtain a benefit.
 Someone with little background or experience may even have difficulty completing such a class.

 As such, be sincere about your goals, but also be honest with yourself about your level of fitness experience.
 Most group fitness classes can accommodate a beginner – even if it’s just to try a few simple things – so be sure to inform your Instructor of any concerns you have.
 They’ll be able to help transform your beginning into a truly great start!

 HOW TO PREPARE FOR YOUR FIRST GROUP FITNESS CLASS

-Interested in getting into shape and joining a group fitness class?
 Contact Solid State Fitness today to request information!